 Frequently Asked Questions

-Start with the letters in your child’s name.
-These letters are familiar to children, which makes them more invested.
+Begin teaching your child letters by using the letters in their name.
+These letters are familiar to children, which makes them more invested in learning.
 Children who feel connected to learning are more likely to take risks.
 Use these 15-name activities to get started.

-When children show reading readiness, we want to model what our mouth looks like when saying the letter sound.
+When children show reading readiness, we want to model what our mouths look like when saying the letter sounds.
 Begin talking about how our voice box vibrates (or doesn’t) when making the letter sounds.
-Bringing attention to these details will help your child decode words as reading becomes more complex over the years.
+Bringing attention to these details will help your child decode words as reading becomes increasingly complex over time.

 There are so many different ways to teach our children how to learn their letters and numbers.
 Some wonderful ideas here.